 As Charles and Camilla emerged on the ancient chapel steps, a sharp intake of breath could be heard from the crowd.
 Suddenly, Camilla found herself the object of admiration and delight — there were cheers and laughter, and she made her way hesitantly into the throngs, caught up in the excitement of the event, to receive their good wishes.

-All eyes were on the Princes, William and Harry.
+All eyes were on the Princes, and Harry.
 How would they react to their father marrying a woman whom their mother had dubbed ‘The Rottweiler?’
 Later, the Queen herself hosted a reception in the State Apartments at Windsor Castle.
 And as she raised her glass to the newlyweds, guests remarked on what a brilliant game the sovereign had played.

 Prince Charles and Camilla the Duchess of Cornwall after their blessing at St. George's Chapel, Windsor.
 Photo: News Licensing/MEGA

 “At the outset, she appeased the traditionalists by appearing to disapprove of the marriage,” said one royal insider.
 “But the Queen is a practical woman.
 She came to realize that she could not fall out publicly with Charles over the one thing he wanted in life, and so she quietly backed down.
 “Charles realized that his mother had made considerable concessions in allowing the wedding — and in agreeing to attend the blessing, even if she wouldn’t go to the civil ceremony.